 10 BIGGEST MISTAKES MADE BY MIDWIFE BUSINESS OWNERS

 The key to your success is to quickly identify your mistakes, learn from them, and prevent the same mistakes from happening again, says Mike Michalowicz, small business expert and author of “The Toilet Paper Entrepreneur.”
 Most business owners fall into the same traps.
-It’s those mistakes which could make the difference between owning a successful and viable small business, or owning a money pit that could leave you in financial pain for years to come.
-So, what are the biggest mistakes owners make when starting and managing their small businesses?
+It’s those mistakes that could make the difference between owning a successful and viable small business or owning a money pit that could leave you in financial pain for years to come.
+So, what are the biggest mistakes made by midwife business owners when starting and managing their small businesses?